Skip to Content

 Step 5

 Use a power or hand plane to plane down all the edges to the actual cut line.
-Set the door in position to check fit, and plane more as needed.
-Use a file or sandpaper to bevel the cut edges slightly to prevent splintering.

 How to Hang a Reclaimed Door in an Existing Door Jamb